Get The Help You Need (504) 586-5200

 August 7th, 2014

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, August 7, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, August 7, 2014.

 A patient can sue a doctor for medical malpractice if the doctor’s conduct harms him or her.
 The patient must however prove that the physician in question did not meet the industry “standard of care.”